 There is no need to eat immediately if your blood glucose is high in the morning, especially if you are not hungry.
 But when you start to feel hungry, rather than waiting until your blood glucose is below your trigger, you can choose to have a higher protein meal.

-Prioritising protein earlier in the day often causes blood glucose to fall, and you can eat again sooner rather than waiting all day.
-As you draw down on your excess fuel, you will start to see your waking blood glucose come down and a smaller rise due to the dawn phenomenon.
+Prioritising protein earlier often causes blood glucose to fall, and you can eat again sooner rather than waiting all day.
+As you draw down on your excess fuel, you will see your waking blood glucose come down and a smaller rise due to the dawn phenomenon.

 7.5 How Does ‘That Time of The Month’ Affect Blood Glucose for Women?